 The growing technological developments have made programming a critical career skill.
 Most things that we see and use in our daily lives are somehow related to technology, which is why many students want to learn computer programming languages.
 So, today we are here to tell you how to learn R programming in 2022.

 If you follow our tips to learn R programming, you can surely learn it with ease.
 R language will not only help you to get a job in the IT industry, but it will also make you eligible for other opportunities where a large set of data is used for analytics-based solutions.

-Before knowing about how to learn R programming, let’s see a basic introduction of R.
+Before knowing how to learn R programming, let’s see a basic introduction of R.

 Introduction To R Programming

 R is an open-source, extensible programming language and free analytic software.
 Ross Ihaka and Robert Gentleman developed it in the year 1993.
 R is very popular among data miners and statisticians.
 It includes a large catalog of graphical and statistical methods.

 Many R libraries are developed with R. However, Fortran, C, and C++ are preferred for big computational tasks.
 Several surveys, polls, scholarly literature databases confirm a significant enhancement in R’s popularity.
-Various major companies like Google, Facebook, Wipro, Uber, Bing, Accenture, Airbnb use the R programming language for statistical analysis.
+Various major companies like Google, Facebook, Wipro, Uber, Bing, Accenture, and Airbnb use the R programming language for statistical analysis.

 R software is available freely under the GNU General Public License.
 R has a CLI(command-line interface), yet it supports multiple third-party GUI(graphical user interfaces), i.e., RStudio, Jupyter, notebook interface, etc.